 WW2: The Italian invasion

-On October 28th 1940, the Italian ambassador delivers Mussolini's ultimatum to the Greek Prime Minister Ioannis Metaxas asking him to surrender.
+On October 28th 1940, the Italian ambassador delivers Mussolini's ultimatum to the Greek Prime Minister (dictator actually) Ioannis Metaxas asking him to surrender.
 The PM's answer was famously said to be only one word: Όχι (=No; όhi).
 Hence Greece's second national 'holiday' is called 'the No' or 'the 28th'.

-*(For the main one, click here)
+*(For our primary holiday, click here)

 The Italian army then attacked Greece through the already occupied Albania on the north-west borders of Greece.
 What followed next was a resistance that noone saw coming.

 The Greeks fought back for six months until April 1941.

 The failure of Italy to take over Greece eventually led Germany to invade on April 6th 1941, this time through Yugoslavia from the north.
 By the time the island of Crete was taken over in June, an impressive seven months had passed.
 That was, after England and Russia, the longest any country resisted the fascist army in Europe.

 The Battle of Crete marked the beginning of the triple Axis Occupation of Greece with Bulgaria, Italy and Germany controlling different parts of the country.